-- 11.1 Appointments: When it is necessary for the Court to appoint a guardian ad litem or an attorney ad litem, the Court will appoint independent counsel from the list maintained by the Court as applicable to the particular case. - 11.2 Payment: A guardian ad litem or attorney ad litem wishing to apply to the Court for fees shall make an appropriate fee request with a proposed order.
+- 11.1 Appointments: When it is necessary for the Court to appoint a guardian ad litem or an attorney ad litem, the Court will appoint independent counsel from the list maintained by the Director of the Office of Court Administration as applicable to the particular case. - 11.2 Payment: A guardian ad litem or attorney ad litem wishing to apply to the Court for fees shall make an appropriate fee request with a proposed order.